 The rate tiers reflect what the City charges for 100 units of water as shown on bills.
 Each unit is 1 cubic foot, or 7.48 gallons.
-A customer using 400 units over the 2-month period will be charged at the Tier 1.
-A customer using 1,200 units over the bimonthly period would be charged at the Tier 1 rate for the 1st 200 units of each month, at the Tier 2 rate for the next 300 units of each month and at the Tier 3 rate for the remaining amount used each month.
+A customer using 400 units over the 2-month period would be charged at the Tier 1 rate.
+A customer using 1,200 units over the bimonthly period would be charged at the Tier 1 rate for the first 200 units of each month.
+That would change to the Tier 2 rate for the next 300 units of each month.
+The customer would then be charged the Tier 3 rate for the remaining amount used each month.

 Rates help pay for large capital projects including the automated meter reading system, a new elevated water storage tank, additional water supply options (such as Jordan Lake), interconnections with other utilities and plant and system rehabilitation projects.

 Want to determine your rate based on your current water use?
 Use the city’s online calculator and have your current bill handy.
 Fill in the following information: billing frequency, meter size and consumption to determine charges at each tier level.